JonKing93/DASH/Tutorials/ensembleMetadata/intro.md

 5. Rows associated with climate variable points closest to a proxy sites, and
 6. Sanity checks for metadata.

 These topics highlight the most common uses of ensembleMetadata, but the class implements other features as well.
-In particular, if you are interested in concatenating ensembles, removing variables or ensemble members, or exercises more fine control over metadata queries, check out the [Advanced Topics page](advanced).
+In particular, if you are interested in concatenating ensembles, removing variables or ensemble members, or exercising greater control over metadata queries, check out the [Advanced Topics page](advanced).

 [Previous](welcome)---[Next](meta-object)